 Pulmonary Consult Service

 The Pulmonary Hypertension Center at Boston Medical Center is a tertiary referral center for patients with a variety of pulmonary vascular diseases.
 Fellows on this rotation work with Dr. Harrison Farber and Dr. Elizabeth Klings daily in the care of patients admitted to the Pulmonary Hypertension Service.
 This fellow also is part of a multi-disciplinary PERT team (Pulmonary Embolism Response Team.
 The pulmonary fellow along with a cardiovascular fellow see all PERT consults and facilitate the multi-disciplinary discussion regarding the appropriate management of each patient presenting with an acute submassive/massive pulmonary embolism.
 The fellow on this rotation performs all the right heart catheterizations for patients undergoing evaluation for pulmonary hypertension.
 The pulmonary hypertension team performs more than 250 right heart catheterizations per year.
 In addition, the fellow on the physiology rotation will read and interpret the pulmonary function tests performed daily at Boston Medical Center, with attending supervision and education on the finer points of PFT interpretation.
 The physiology fellow is also responsible for the management of the Pleural Service patients.
 This rotation allows for a dedicated experience in diagnosing and managing disease of the pleura.
 This involves a dedicated pleural curriculum to review historical and contemporary literature surrounding pleural disease as well as procedural experience with thoracentesis, chest tube placement, and tunneled pleural catheter (Pleur-x) placement under the supervision of the Pleural Service attending.
 Pulmonary fellows on this rotation develop extensive experience with thoracic ultrasound.
-This main theme of this rotation is the physiology of the the parenchymal, pleural and vascular systems of the lung.
+This main theme of the physiology rotation is the physiology of the the parenchymal, pleural and vascular systems of the lung.

 VA Outpatient/ Pulmonary Acute Care Clinic